adavarski/postgres-ha/README.md

 ### Provisioning PostgreSQL HA Cluster:

-Note: The cluster is configured with a single primary and two asynchronous streaming replica.
+Note: The cluster is configured with a single primary and two asynchronous streaming replica in this example:

 ```
 ### Install Ansible on control node (laptop)